Leichhardt River: Course

 The source of the river is in the Selwyn Range under Rifle Creek Hill and fed by Rifle Creek approximately 25 km south of the mining town Mount Isa.
 It runs in a generally northerly direction almost parallel with the Diamantina Developmental Road until it reaches Mount Isa and crosses the Barkly Highway.
-It continues in a north easterly direction across the Gulf Country passing through Lake Moondarra past Glenroy Station then through Lake Julius.
-It then bears east then north again almost parallel with the Burke Developmental Road until crossing it near Nardoo.
-Continuing north past Augustus Downs Station to its mouth at the Gulf of Carpentaria.
+It continues in a north easterly direction across the Gulf Country, impounded by the Leichhardt River Dam to form Lake Moondarra, past Glenroy Station then through Lake Julius.
+It then bears east then north again, almost parallel with the Burke Developmental Road, until crossed near Nardoo, and the river then continues north past Augustus Downs Station to its mouth at the Gulf of Carpentaria.

 The river was named by explorer and surveyor Augustus Charles Gregory after the early explorer of Australia, Ludwig Leichhardt.
 Gregory chose the name because:"Two days' journey S.E. brought us to a river 100 yards wide, in detached pools.
 (Latitude 18 degrees 12 minutes, longitude 189 degrees 65 minutes.)
 This river was mistaken for the Albert by Dr. Leichhardt, and I therefore named it after that enterprising explorer."